delta-io/delta/docs/source/delta-deletion-vectors.md

 ## Enable deletion vectors

-<Delta> 2.4 and above leverages deletion vectors to accelerate `DELETE` operations on a supported Delta table. <Delta> 3.0 adds deletion vectors support for `UPDATE` and <Delta> 3.1 adds deletion vectors support for `MERGE`.
+<Delta> 2.4 and above leverages deletion vectors to accelerate `DELETE` operations on a supported Delta table. <Delta> 3.0 adds support for deletion vectors in `UPDATE` and <Delta> 3.1 adds support for deletion vectors in `MERGE`.

 You enable support for deletion vectors on a <Delta> table by setting a <Delta> table property: